drghirlanda/alex/Docs/AlexManual.md

 ### Stimulus terminology

-The above experiment and other examples in this manual refer to reward training, in which the Smiley is an unconditioned stimulus (US) that serves to reinforce the conditioned stimuli (CSs) designated as S1s.
+The above experiment and other examples in this manual refer to reward training in which the Smiley is an unconditioned stimulus (US) that serves to reinforce the conditioned stimuli (CSs) designated as S1s.
 We maintain the more generic S1/S2 terminology, however, in order to have alex equally applicable to trials where both stimuli are neutral (as in